Anas-Dhifallah/chat-in-term/README.md

 main.c - contains all the code.

-a.out - is the executable file FOR LINUX!
+a.out - is the executable file *FOR LINUX*!

 If you are on windows a.out will not be executable.
 You will have to compile it again using gcc.